groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/net/document-editing/load-document/_index.md

 Before we dive in, make sure you have the following prerequisites set up:
 - Visual Studio: Ensure you have Visual Studio installed on your machine.
 - .NET Framework: GroupDocs.Editor for .NET supports .NET Framework 2.0 or later.
 Ensure your project is targeting a compatible framework.
-- GroupDocs.Editor for .NET: Download the latest version from the [official download page](https://releases.groupdocs.com/editor/net/).
+- GroupDocs.Editor for .NET: Download the latest version from the [download page](https://releases.groupdocs.com/editor/net/).
 - Basic Knowledge of C#: Familiarity with C# and .NET programming is necessary to follow along with this tutorial.
 ## Import Namespaces
 To begin using GroupDocs.Editor for .NET, you need to import the necessary namespaces into your project.
 Add the following using directives at the top of your C# file: